Best 5 cities for web developers

-Of the 243 cities reporting data, these five earned our best score, comprising the factors of median salary, cost of living and location quotient.
+Of the 243 cities reporting data, these five earned our best scores, comprising the factors of median salary, cost of living and location quotient.
 Speaking of salary, the 121,020 web developers employed in the U.S. in May 2014 earned $68,670 on average, or an hourly wage of $33.02, according to the BLS.

 1. San Francisco, Calif.